-Bone plating is the "Cadillac" of fracture repair.
+Bone plating is the gold standard of fracture repair.
 When applied appropriately, bone plates can accommodate most types and locations of fractures.
 The plate is bent to fit the broken bone, then the plate is screwed to the fractured bone.
 Most plates are left in place if possible; some should be removed.
 Bone plating takes more skill to perform, but is much more adaptable than other methods of fracture repair.
 Bone plating is also more expensive.

 External fixation is the application of rods through the bone that stick out the side of the leg.
 These pins are connected together outside of the body with connecting rods to stabilize the fracture.
 This method of repair is fairly inexpensive and can be applied to many fractures, but also has the highest maintenance requirements after surgery.